seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Are ceremonious courtiers.

 **AENEAS**
-Courtiers as free, as debonair, unarm’d,
+Courtiers as free, as debonair, unarm'd,
-As bending angels; that’s their fame in peace:
+As bending angels; that's their fame in peace:
 But when they would seem soldiers, they have galls,
 Good arms, strong joints, true swords; and,
-Jove’s accord,
+Jove's accord,
 Nothing so full of heart.
 But peace, AEneas,
 Peace, Trojan; lay thy finger on thy lips!
 The worthiness of praise distains his worth,